ncku-aislab/pts-quant/README.md

 - If multiple `scale_iter` values are used, filenames are automatically adjusted to avoid overwriting.

+### Test batch size
+Specifies the test batch size (evaluate mode only).

+Default is set to batch size = 16.

+- If you want to change the batch size:
+`test_batch_size: 32`

 ### Example Usage
 After editing the configuration file, run:
 `python quant/ptq.py --config config/ResNet18/Initialization/Initialization.yaml`